Ritadee33/DSA-SECOND-CAPSTONE-PROJECT/README.md

 # DSA-SECOND-CAPSTONE-PROJECT
-Second project i worked on given by DSA-INCUBATOR HUB

 ## PROJECT TOPIC: Kultra Mega STORES INVENTORY ANALYSIS
 ### PROJECT OVERVIEW
-This query and analysis project aims to write queries that can support Abuja division of Kultra Mega Stores and provide valueable insights that can be used to make decisions
+This query and analysis project aims to develop SQL-based analytics that can support Abuja division of Kultra Mega Stores and provide valueable insights and findings which can be used to make decisions

 #### Data Source
 The primary source of this data is unknown but the secondary source of the data is DSA CAPSTONE PROJECT hence it cannot be downloaded online